KevinWang15/js-shell/README.md

 # jsShell options

 * `echoOff`: whether to turn off command echoing.
-* `sshRttDelay`: expected round-trip time of the shell, in order to make sure the results are correct.
+* `shellRttDelay`: expected round-trip time of the shell (especially when you ssh to other machines), in order to make sure the results are correct.

 ## DEMO
 ```javascript